 To accomplish this task, the request first references the video object as a source MO.
 Since this MO is well known to the server, specifying any type information is optional and, thus, omitted.
 Next, the request specifies the two target objects as VMOs.
 Since these both must be materialized at the client, exact type information (signature) is required for the external format.
-Optionally, a signature may include a quality description as demonstrated with the second VMO.
+Optionally, a signature may include quality properties as demonstrated with the second VMO and content properties (not included in the example).

-The transformation section is mandatory for each VMO, because even if there is no 'real' transformation operation to specify (as with the second VMO), it must be present defining at least one source object from which the VMO is to be materialized.
+The transformation section is mandatory for each VMO, because even if there is no "real" transformation operation to specify (as with the second VMO), it must be present defining at least one source object from which the VMO is to be materialized.
 Note that one could also think of replacing the "NOP" operation by some other operation that separates the audio part from the video part of the source MO.
 Thus, by omitting this operation we rely on the server knowing an appropriate default operation for extracting the audio.
 This is a reasonable assumption if the video has only one audio track.
 Otherwise (if, e. g., multiple languages are provided), it would indeed be necessary to refine the second transformation section.